 If the lawyer is successful, he or she will assess attorney’s fees as a percentage of the settlement or jury verdict won.
 This percentage will be predetermined before the lawyer starts to work on your case.
 If the lawyer is not successful, you won’t pay a dime in fees.
 This arrangement allows all injured accident victims in Arizona access to high-quality legal representation.

 If you or somebody you care about has been injured due to the careless or negligent actions of another individual, business, or entity in Queen Creek, AZ, turn to Stone Rose Law for help with your case today.
 We will use our resources and legal experience to investigate every aspect of your case, help prove liability, and work to secure full compensation for your losses.
-When you need an experienced Queen Creek personal injury attorney, you can contact us online for a free consultation of your case or by calling our local law office at (480) 498-8998.
+When you need an experienced Queen Creek personal injury attorney, Chandler personal injury lawyer, or personal injury attorney in Scottsdale, you can contact us online for a free consultation of your case or by calling our local law office in Maricopa County at (480) 498-8998.